-Mr. Eppley thanked her for her comments, commended her for the improvements in student excellence and diversity and stated that the college's major weakness was in private giving.
+Mr. Eppley thanked her for her comments and commended her for the improvements in student excellence and diversity and stated that the college's major weakness was in private giving.

-Mr. Bruce noted that U.S. News and World Report magazine ranked the college as 27th in the nation.
+Mr. Bruce noted the ranking of the college in U.S. News and World Report magazine as 27th in the nation.
 Dean Hurd commented that student quality has improved and that this is an essential ingredient in this ranking among the nation's 300 law schools.